kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 ### §27.619   Special factors.

-\(a\) The special factors prescribed in §§27.621 through 27.625 apply to each part of the structure whose strength is—
+\(a\) The special factors prescribed in §[[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.621   Casting factors.|§27.621]] through 27.625 apply to each part of the structure whose strength is—

 \(1\) Uncertain;